Friday, March 27, 2026

 DROP TABLE emp_history PURGE;

--- Empty the Recycle Bin
+-- Empty Recycle Bin

 PURGE RECYCLEBIN;

-10 — RENAME and COMMENT
+9. RENAME and COMMENT

--- Rename a table
+-- Rename table

 RENAME employees TO emp;

--- Rename a column (ALTER TABLE syntax)
+-- Rename column

 ALTER TABLE employees